tock/tock/doc/reference/trd104-syscalls.md

 ---------------------------------

 The Read-Write Allow system call class is how a userspace process shares buffer with the kernel that the kernel can read and write.
+After userspace shares a buffer, it MUST NOT write to it.
+In certain limited cases, described in 4.4.1 below, userspace MAY read a buffer that has been shared with a Read-Write Allow call.
+In most cases, however, userspace MUST NOT read the buffer.

+Calling a
-When userspace shares a buffer, it can no longer access it.
-Calling a Read-Write Allow system call returns a buffer (address and length).
+Read-Write Allow system call returns a buffer (address and length).
 On the first call to a Read-Write Allow system call, the kernel returns a zero-length buffer.
 Subsequent successful calls to